Home Equity as a Retirement Tool

 Your house is then appraised to determine its value.
 This tells the lender how much money they can give you for your house.
 Once that all comes back, the loan can be closed and you can access your equity.

 If this sounds like something that might interest you, you can get started here.
+If you would rather get started by talking to one of the experts at One Reverse mortgage, you can give them a call at (888) 980-1543 and they’ll be happy to work with you.
 What would you do with access to your equity?
 Share in the comments below!

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.